abasotrebla/matteogithub.github.io/_pages/booklet.md

 Here you find the most significant concepts that I have discussed during the classes, with a summary and a description of what I think it is more important for you, the *take-home* message.
 At the following link https://matteogithub.github.io/teaching/ you find all the slides (in PDF and md format) and the *.c* file of the scripts included.

-This is, obviously, an ongoing work and cannot replace a book and can not be enough if you do not spend time *playing* with the code.
+This is, obviously, an ongoing work and <u>cannot replace a book</u> and can not be enough if you do not spend time *playing* with the code.
 Learning to code is not merely learning the *syntax* of a specific language.
-It means much more, creativity, logical thinking, and determination are extremely important in this context.
+It means much more.
+Creativity, logical thinking, and determination are extremely important factors in this context.